dschuurman/archie-pi/README.md

 and install content for the ARCHIE Pi.
 The Wi-Fi connection is not available for internet access since it is configured as a stand-alone access point.
 If you don't have an Ethernet connection available, consider using another Raspberry Pi as a Wi-Fi to Ethernet bridge (tutorials are available online).
-Once the installation is complete, the Ethernet connection will no longer required.
+Once the installation is complete, the Ethernet connection will no longer be required.

 ## Installation instructions